g-filomena/Computational-Image-of-the-City/README.md

 The tools are written in Python and uses a series of libraries, including [Geopandas](http://geopandas.org), [OSMNx](https://osmnx.readthedocs.io/en/stable/), and related dependencies.

-The methods are fully documented in *A Computational approach to 'The Image of the City'* by Filomena, Verstegen, and Manley, published in [Cities](https://doi.org/10.1016/j.cities.2019.01.006).
+The methods are fully documented in *A Computational approach to ‘The Image of the City’* by Filomena, Verstegen, and Manley, published in [Cities](https://doi.org/10.1016/j.cities.2019.01.006).

 ## Functions